daikis12/group-8/README.md

 Graduating International Student: “As someone who didn’t know about anything about employment restrictions for international students when I started UCLA, I want to let future international students know that creating connections among foreign students is key to finding an internship, and this website is useful for that”.

 ## 🧑‍💻 What technology was used?<a name="technology_Barriers_Across_Borders"></a> ##

-Our project uses a variety of programming languages, website services and libraries to create a platform that can magnifies the voice of the international student's community.
-These tools facilitate the interaction among foreign students and allow them to feel less along while navigating through the challenge of finding internships/employment oppportunities in the US.
+Our project uses a variety of programming languages, website services and libraries to create a platform that can magnifies the voice of the international student's community and

 The website for the project was built using HTML, Javascript, and CSS.
 Leaflet, an open-source JavaScript library for mobile-friendly interactive maps, was used to create the map and display the user stories.
 Papaparse was used to organize the CVS data that was collected by using Google Forms, and the locations were geocoded in Google Sheets.